Carclo (LON:CAR) Shares Down 7.8% – What’s Next?

-Carclo (LON:CAR – Get Free Report) last posted its quarterly earnings results on Thursday, December 5th.
-The company reported GBX 0.70 ($0.01) earnings per share for the quarter.
-Carclo had a negative net margin of 2.49% and a negative return on equity of 61.91%.
-Equities research analysts predict that Carclo plc will post 4.4999999 earnings per share for the current year.
+Carclo (LON:CAR – Get Free Report) last announced its quarterly earnings data on Thursday, December 5th.
+The company reported GBX 0.70 ($0.01) EPS for the quarter.
+Carclo had a negative return on equity of 61.91% and a negative net margin of 2.49%.
+On average, analysts forecast that Carclo plc will post 4.4999999 EPS for the current year.

 Carclo plc, together with its subsidiaries, engages in the manufacture and sale of injection molded plastic parts.
 It operates in two segments, CTP and Aerospace.
 The CTP segment offers value-adding engineered solutions for the life science, optical, and precision component industries.
 The Aerospace segment supplies systems to the manufacturing and aerospace industries.